 Let’s start with Go Fast Food Choices.
 Remember, 80% of weight loss occurs in the kitchen, which begins in the grocery store:

-- High quality complex carbohydrates like sweet potatoes, quinoa, brown rice
+- High quality complex carbohydrates like sweet potatoes, quinoa, and rice

 - Healthy Fats like Omega 3’s found in avocados and salmon